Prepare the child for the path; not the path for the child. (author unknown)

 How to prepare the child for the path, not the path for the child

-Here are five ways as educators and parents we can develop children with grit who are not only successful but capable of handling the occasional failure or disappointment as well.
+Here are five ways as educators and parents we can develop children with grit who are not only successful but capable of handling failure or disappointment as well.

 1 Connect–Take time to listen and develop the relationship.
 We all need to know that someone cares about us, our feelings, our experiences and our perceptions of the world.
 You don’t have to always agree but do take the time to listen.